Quick answer

 Financial advisors often recommend Premium Bonds as part of a tax-efficient investment portfolio.
 According to

-“Premium Bonds offer a unique combination of tax-free returns and the potential for significant prizes, making them an attractive option for those looking to minimize their inheritance tax liability.”
+“Premium Bonds offer a unique combination of outside the scope of IHT returns and the potential for significant prizes, making them an attractive option for those looking to reduce their inheritance tax liability.”

 Experts emphasize the importance of considering Premium Bonds in the context of an individual’s overall financial situation and long-term goals.